Library

 Abolitionist Creativity | Transnational Institute

 Corporations’ wealth is increasingly built on intangible intellectual property rights rather than hard assets.
-What if we could hack these legal and economic codes that underping capitalism so that they are based on human rights, worker solidarity, ecological sustainability and community wealth building?
+What if we could hack these legal and economic codes that underpin capitalism so that they are based on worker solidarity, ecological sustainability and community wealth building?

 An invitation to creators to grant or withhold creative labor in solidarity with Palestine, and the launch of a new copyright license that conditions free use on a Duty of Care to Palestinian life, including the principles of the Boycott, Divestment, Sanctions (BDS) movement.